sonocotta/raspberry-media-center/README.md

 |----|----|
 | ![DSC_0169](https://github.com/user-attachments/assets/6b883758-e5cc-466a-85cb-134cbc30f64b) | ![DSC_0164](https://github.com/user-attachments/assets/5eb5781d-9d8b-42ee-bd18-dea1189071e4)

 Louder Raspberry Pi Hat drops the USB-PD in favor of an external power supply up to 28V (opposed to 20V over PD) and has a step-down converter onboard to deliver 5V to the Pi, so you need only a single power source for everything.
 Otherwise, it delivers audio through the same highly capable DAC, capable of driving large speakers or tearing apart small ones.
-The 2X version is a bit special since it uses a TAS5805M capability to chain DACs using the same I2S data source and apply a DSP pipeline on every DAC to deliver flexible speaker combinations.
-This Hat specifically aimed to deliver a 2.1 speaker configuration with a power budget dedicated to the subwoofer around twice that of the satellite speaker.
+The 2X version uses dual TAS5805M DACs with single I2S interface to deliver a complete 2.1 speaker system with dedicated crossover filters.
+The power budget is optimized with ~45W for the subwoofer and ~22W per satellite speaker, specifically aimed at delivering a professional 2.1 speaker configuration.

 TAS5805M DAC has a highly capable DSP that allows flexible configuration of each channel to fit your needs.
-I'm currently working on Linux driver improvements that would allow changing DSP settings on the fly from the user space.
-This would allow changing the EQ settings, Mixer, Gain, and a few other key parameters on the fly.
+The DSP is now fully controllable from user space through ALSA, providing real-time control of EQ settings (including 15-band parametric EQ and crossover filters), Mixer modes, Analog Gain, Modulation scheme, and Switching frequency - all without reboots.

+**2X Hat Features:**
+- Primary DAC (0x2d): Stereo satellite speakers with HF crossover (high-pass, 60-150Hz), or full-range speakers with 15-band EQ
+- Secondary DAC (0x2e): Mono subwoofer in bridge mode with LF crossover (low-pass, 60-150Hz)
+- Linkwitz-Riley 4th order crossover filters
+- Global device list synchronization for reliable initialization (DSP init triggered by I2S clock)
+- Independent ALSA controls per DAC for fine-tuning

 ![image](https://github.com/user-attachments/assets/67d55c4e-90fa-4877-af64-10a7d82b5f9c)

 ## Dual TFT and OLED Hats